metaplex-foundation/docs/docs/programs/token-metadata/overview.md

 ![Same diagram as the previous one with an arrow pointing out of the "URI" attribute of the Metadata Account, towards a cloud labelled "Off-chain JSON Object".
 A list of example attributes is displayed below that cloud: "Name, Description, Image, Animation URL, Attributes, etc.".](./assets/Token-Metadata-Overview-3.png)

 Note that, this JSON file can be stored using a permanent storage solution such as Arweave to ensure it cannot be updated.
-Additionally, one can use the `Is Mutable` attribute of the Metadata Account to make it immutable and, therefore, forbid the `URI` attribute to ever be changed.
+Additionally, one can use the `Is Mutable` attribute of the Metadata Account to make it immutable and, therefore, forbid the `URI` attribute — and other attributes such as `Name` and `Creators` — to ever be changed.
 Using this combination, we can guarantee the immutability of the off-chain JSON file.

 ## NFTs